hosnaa/Common_Errors_Anaconda/README.md

     - Uninstall pyqt and qt then reinstall them again `<conda remove qt>` then   `<conda install -c anaconda qt>`

 ##### Note: at first when spyder didn't launch, I tried to run it from anaconda navigator but it yielded this error: (from PyQt5.QtWebEngineWidgets import QWebEnginePage, ValueError: PyCapsule_GetPointer called with incorrect name).
 [Link](https://github.com/spyder-ide/spyder/issues/3138) that mentioned same issue in the comments.
+* At last I needed to uninstall anaconda and reinstall it again